hoffmangroup/segway/doc/segway.rst

   bkill -J "*.ed03201cea2047399d4cbcc4b62f9827"

-Jobs created in the identify (``vit``) or posterior (``jt``) tasks are named similarly::
+Jobs created in the identify (``vit``) task are named similarly::

   vit34.identifydir.4f32630d53724f08b34a8fc58793307d

-  jt34.identifydir.4f32630d53724f08b34a8fc58793307d
+..  jt34.identifydir.4f32630d53724f08b34a8fc58793307d
+.. or posterior (``jt``)

-Of course, there are no threads or rounds for the identify or posterior tasks, so only the sequence index is reported.
+Of course, there are no threads or rounds for the identify task, so only the sequence index is reported.

 Tracks
 ------